NaoY220/cse15l-lab-reports/labReport1.md

         yoshidanaonoMacBook-Pro:~ yoshidanao$ cat /
         cat: /: Is a directory

---> The absolute path to the working directory was right before the command was run : '/'
+--> The absolute path to the working directory was right before the command was run : `/`

-- When I enter 'cd /', I see the change from '~yoshidanao' to '/yoshidanao'.
-It means the working directory was set to root folder '/'.
+- When I enter `cd /`, I see the change from `~yoshidanao` to `/yoshidanao`.
+It means the working directory was set to root folder `/`.

         yoshidanaonoMacBook-Pro:~ yoshidanao$ cd /
         yoshidanaonoMacBook-Pro:/ yoshidanao$

-- When I enter 'ls /', it shows list under the root folder '/'.
-Also, entering `ls` after I set my working directry to root folder using 'cd /' also display the same result.
+- When I enter `ls /`, it shows list under the root folder `/`.
+Also, entering `ls` after I set my working directry to root folder using `cd /` also display the same result.

         yoshidanaonoMacBook-Pro:/ yoshidanao$ ls
         Applications    Users           cores           home            sbin            var